tasharen/ngui/Assets/NGUI/ReadMe.txt

 1.69:
 - NEW: Added right-click support by simply adding an optional integer parameter to the OnClick event.
+- NEW: The contents of the UIPopupList can now be localized by enabling a checkbox on it.
+- NEW: You can now give the UIEventListener an optional parameter that you can retrieve later.

 1.68:
 - NEW: Added a built-in Localization System.